-Table 5 Web Configurator: Password/SNMP
+Table 4 Web Configurator: Password/SNMP

-LABEL DESCRIPTION Administrator This is the default ac user name.
-Iministrator account with the "admin" user name.
+LABEL DESCRIPTION Administrator This is the default ac user name. dministrator account with the "admin" user name.
 You cannot change the default administrator Old Password Type the existing system password (1234 is the default password when shipped).
 New Password Enter your new system password.
-Up to 32 characters are allowed for the new password except [?], [], ['], [space], or [,].
+Up to 32 characters are allowed for the new password except [?], [], ["], [space], or [,].
 Retype to confirm Retype your new system password for confirmation.
-General Setting Use this section to sp pecify the SNMP version and community (password) values.
+General Setting Use this section to s pecify the SNMP version and community (password) values.
 Version Select the SNMP version for the Switch.
 The SNMP version on the Switch must match the version on the SNMP manager.
 Choose SNMP version 2c (v2c), SNMP version 3 (v3) or both (v3v2c).
 Note: SNMP version 2c is backwards compatible with SNMP version 1.
 Get Community Enter the Get Community string, which is the password for the incoming Get- and GetNext-requests from the management station.
 The Get Community string is only used by SNMP managers using SNMP version 2c or lower.
-Set Community Enter the Set Community string, which is the password for the incoming Set-requests from the management station.
-The Set Community string is only used by SNMP managers using SNMP version 2c or lower.
-Trap Community Enter the Trap Community string, which is the password sent with each trap to the SNMP manager.
-The Trap Community string is only used by SNMP managers using SNMP version 2c or lower.
-Apply Click Apply to save your changes to the Switch's run-time memory.
-The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to begin configuring this screen afresh.